 The Zachary Community School Board may expel a student from school if an offense committed by the student is serious enough to warrant such action or is in violation of state law or the School Board's code of conduct.
 Prior to any expulsion the school principal or his/her designee shall advise the student of the particular misconduct of which he/she is accused as well as the basis for such accusation, and the student shall be given an opportunity at that time to explain his/her version of the facts.
 The principal/designee shall contact the parent or legal guardian of the student to notify them of the expulsion recommendation.
+Notice shall be given by contacting the parent or legal guardian by telephone at the telephone number shown on the student's registration card, or by electronic communication and additionally by a certified letter sent to the address shown on the student's registration card.
+If the parent or legal guardian fails to attend the required conference within five (5) school days of notification, the truancy laws shall be effective.

-Upon the recommendation for expulsion of a student by the principal, a hearing shall be conducted by the Superintendent or his/her designee within fifteen (15) school days to determine the facts of the case and make a finding of whether or not the student is guilty of conduct warranting a recommendation of expulsion.
-The School Board must provide written notice of the hearing to the student and his/her parent or legal guardian, and the notice shall advise the student and his/her parent or legal guardian of their rights.
+Upon the recommendation for expulsion of a student by the principal a hearing shall be conducted by the Superintendent or his/her designee within fifteen (15) school days to determine the facts of the case and make a finding of whether or not the student is guilty of conduct warranting a recommendation of expulsion.
+The School Board shall provide written notice of the hearing to the student and his/her parent or legal guardian, and the notice shall advise the student and his/her parent or legal guardian of their rights.
 Notification of the time, date, and place of the expulsion hearing shall be mailed to the parents.
 Following the hearing, the Superintendent or his/her designee shall notify the parents of the decision rendered.

 Until the hearing, the student shall remain suspended with access to classwork and the opportunity to earn academic credit.
-A student who is expelled for longer than ten (10) days shall be provided with academic instruction at an alternative setting.
+A student who is suspended for longer than ten (10) days or expelled shall be provided with academic instruction at an alternative setting.

 Upon the conclusion of the hearing and upon finding the student guilty of conduct warranting expulsion, the Superintendent shall determine whether such student shall be expelled and the specified period of expulsion, or if other disciplinary action shall be taken.
 Unless otherwise stipulated by state statutes, the period of expulsion shall not be less than one school semester and may carry over into the next school year, if necessary.
 During an expulsion, the Superintendent shall place the student in an alternative school or in an alternative educational placement.

 APPEALS

-The parent or legal guardian of the student who has been recommended for expulsion in accordance with state law may, within five (5) days after the decision to expel has been rendered, submit a request to the School Board to review the findings of the Superintendent or designee at a time set by the School Board; otherwise the decision of the Superintendent shall be final.
+The parent or legal guardian of the student who has been recommended for expulsion in accordance with state law may, within five (5) days after the decision to expel has been rendered, submit a request to the School Board to review the findings of the Superintendent or designee at a time set by the School Board; otherwise, the decision of the Superintendent shall be final.
 If requested, as herein provided, and after reviewing the findings of the Superintendent or his/her designee, the School Board may affirm, modify, or reverse the action previously taken.
 The parent or legal guardian of the student shall have such right of review even if the recommendation is reduced to a suspension.